aurimas13/Machine-Learning-Goodness/README.md

 3. [Convolutional Neural Networks](https://www.youtube.com/watch?v=WvoLTXIjBYU&list=PLQVvvaa0QuDfhTox0AjmQ6tvTgMBZBEXN&index=4)
 4. [Analyzing Models with TensorBoard](https://www.youtube.com/watch?v=BqgTU7_cBnk&list=PLQVvvaa0QuDfhTox0AjmQ6tvTgMBZBEXN&index=5)
 + Made a notebook looking at Ordinal and One Hot Encodings as found [here](https://github.com/aurimas13/Machine-Learning-Goodness/blob/main/Notebooks/Day_34_Example_of_Neural_Networks_for_Tabular_Data_Demonstration_1.ipynb).
-# Essential Papers, AlphaCode & Machine Learning | Day 35
+# Essential Papers, AlphaCode & ML | Day 35

 + Read three papers as items **41**, **42** and **43** as found [here](#worthy-tools) or summarrised and accessed below:
 1. [On the Measure of Intelligence](https://arxiv.org/pdf/1911.01547.pdf) that explained the new concept of how to measure human-like artificial intelligence